endlessm/eos-knowledge-lib/docs/framework/tools.md

 Kermit
 ------
 Shards are our atomic unit for content delivery in Knowledge Apps.
 The `kermit` tool inspects shards files.
-It is included in the com.endless.Platform flatpak runtime.
+It is included in the com.endlessm.Platform flatpak runtime.

 To list all records in a shard, use `kermit list <path_to_shard_file>`.